Addressing “It’s True for Me” Relativism in Street Epistemology

 People are motivated to behave in certain ways because of the beliefs they hold.
 From choosing who to vote for to deciding to launch an attack with unimaginable destruction, the actions we take must be based on objective truth and not subjective realities.

-Critical tools in the Street Epistemologist’s arsenal for imparting doubt, like John W. Loftus’ Outsider Test for Faith, for example, are rendered virtually impotent when a person holds a relativistic view of truth.
+Critical tools in the Street Epistemologist’s arsenal for imparting doubt, like John W. Loftus’ Outsider Test for Faith, for example, are rendered virtually impotent when a person holds a relativistic view of truth, as shown here in this sample exchange:

 Subjective and Objective Truth